 Imagine a policyholder who participates in a medical trial involving nanotech particles designed to repair damaged tissue.
 The particles unexpectedly cause organ failure, leading to death.
 The insurer may respond with several theories:

-This type of dispute shows how nanotechnology can complicate the claims process.
+This type of dispute shows how nanotechnology can complicate the claims process and create opportunities for insurers to reinterpret long standing definitions of risk.

 Can Attorneys Help in Nanotech Denials?